-An important assumption that is made when considering the Government's debt strategy is that the Government will continue to borrow in future in a sustainable way and, therefore, its borrowing horizon is indefinite.
+An important assumption that is made when considering the Government's debt strategy is that the Government will be a repeat borrower and therefore its borrowing horizon is indefinite.
 This implies that the Government will want to ensure that it will be able to raise funds in a sustainable manner into the future.
-From this perspective, the promotion and maintenance of an efficient and liquid gilt market matters to the Government, as well as having a welldiversified investor base that reflects the prospective demand for gilts under a variety of conditions.
-The UK debt management authorities adopt measures, such as for example the maintenance of a well-functioning primary dealership arrangement, the issuance of gilts at key maturities along the yield curve and the building up of gilts to benchmark sizes, in order to promote and maintain a liquid and efficient gilt market and also to reach as broad a spectrum of investors as possible.
-Even when it may not have a need to borrow funds, for example at times of budgetary surpluses as was the case in financial year 2000-01, the Government may still continue its issuance programme, so as to sustain the gilt market infrastructure and prevent liquidity from drying up altogether in some segments of the gilt market.
+From this perspective, the promotion and maintenance of an efficient and liquid gilts market matters to the Government, as well as having a well-diversified investor base that reflects the prospective demand for gilts under a variety of conditions.
+The UK debt management authorities adopt measures, such as for example the maintenance of a wellfunctioning primary dealership arrangement, the issuance of gilts at key maturities along the yield curve and the building up of stocks to benchmark sizes, in order to promote and maintain a liquid and efficient gilts market and also to reach as broad a spectrum of investors as possible.
+Even when it may not have a need to borrow funds, for example at times of budgetary surpluses as was the case in financial year 2000-01, the Government may still continue its issuance programme, so as to sustain the gilts market infrastructure and prevent liquidity from drying-up altogether in some segments of the gilts market.
 UK authorities judge that over the long-term these measures together help to lower the Government's financing costs by helping it to capture liquidity and benchmark premia.
 These important considerations are not captured in the simulation model.